KDE/websites-openraster-org/baseline/file-layout-spec.rst

 mimetype
 ~~~~~~~~

-The first file in the archive must be called ``"mimetype"``, without a
+The first file in the archive must be called "``mimetype``", without a
 file name extension.
 It must be STORED without compression.
 This file
-must contain the string ``"image/openraster"``, with no whitespace or
+must contain the string "``image/openraster``", with no whitespace or
 trailing newline.

 stack.xml
 ~~~~~~~~~

-This is the UTF-8 encoded XML file from the Layers Stack Specification.
+This is the UTF-8 encoded XML file from the :doc:`Layers Stack Specification
+<layer-stack-spec>`.

 data
 ~~~~

 This directory is (by convention) where data files are usually stored.
 Files must be referenced in stack.xml by their full path relative to the
-OpenRaster file's root, e.g. ``"data/layer2.png"``.
+OpenRaster file's root, e.g. "``data/layer2.png``".

 All files inside this directory should be referenced from somewhere.
 Well known file name extensions (like ``.png``) should be lower case.